 Thatched Roof Cost

-- Installing a thatched roof typically takes between 3 - 6 weeks to complete.
+- Installing a thatched roof typically takes between 3 to 6 weeks to complete.

 - What's involved in installing or replacing a thatched roof, how long this type of job typically takes to finish, and expert advice from tradespeople on MyJobQuote.